Cluster Settings#

 Accepting Unknown Nodes#

 You can configure ClusterWare head nodes to either accept or deny access to new nodes that were not created with the ClusterWare command line or GUI.
 This functionality is disabled by default.
-To allow node creation with unknown MAC addresses, toggle the Accept unknown nodes? switch on the Settings page or run the following command:
+To allow node creation with unknown MAC addresses, toggle the Accept unknown nodes? switch on the Settings page and click Submit to save your changes.
+Alternatively, run the following command:

 For details, including how simultaneous node requests are handled, see Node Creation with Unknown MAC address(es).